 A smaller amygdala is correlated with ADHD

-A 2010 study found that the amygdala, the part of the brain that regulates emotions and fear, was smaller in adult ADHD patients compared to the control group: neurotypical adults (participants without ADHD).
-Additionally, researchers found that ADHD symptoms such as hyperactivity and inattention were correlated with small amygdalas.
-Because ADHD brains aren't wired to efficiently and consistently regulate feelings, we're prone to frequent rage and angry outbursts.
+The amygdala is the part of the brain that regulates emotions and fear, and it's been found that this part of the brain is smaller in adults with ADHD compared to neurotypical adults (people without ADHD).2 Additionally, ADHD symptoms such as hyperactivity and inattention are correlated with smaller amygdalas.
+Because ADHD brains aren't exactly wired to efficiently and consistently regulate intense feelings, we're more likely to experience emotional dysregulation and angry outbursts.

-In other words, we experience emotions a little more intensely than the average neurotypical.
+In other words, we experience emotions a little more intensely than the average person.

 Scientists also discovered that a smaller amygdala is correlated with a person being more expressive — which many would consider a good quality.
 Adults and kids with ADHD may laugh more, openly share their feelings with anyone willing to listen, and even positively influence the mood of others.
 The flip side of expressiveness is that we’re more likely to display impulsive behavior and emotional dysregulation.